gvwilson/onboarding/cd-screencasts.md

 - Your Content Developer will show you how to fill in the Submission Correctness Test code to check the user's answer
 - Click the "Save" button at the bottom (wiggle mouse, then click)

+---

+## Pending changes to editor

+### How do I edit course metadata?

+- **How do we do this in the new editor?**
+- When the time comes, explain that the title and description will eventually appear on the landing page for the course, so students will see this text
+- When the time comes, tell them that the language has to be written in lower case, but they shouldn't change it: they should ask their CD to do it
+- When the time comes, explain that the "from" field determines which Docker image will be used to build their course: only their CD should change it

+### How do I save my changes?

+- **Show this after showing people how to edit course metadata (which means after we figure out how to do that in the new interface)?**
+- Tell them *not* to press "sync" while they are editing, since that will bring in any changes made independently in their GitHub repository

+### How do I synchronize with changes made in a course's GitHub repository?

+- **Show this after showing people how to edit course metadata (which means after we figure out how to do that in the new interface)?**

+### How do I edit chapter metadata?

+- **Show this after we figure out how to do it in the new-look editor?**

+### How do I add a Pure Multiple Choice exercise?

+**Is there a bug in the editor?
+Choosing Pure MCQ seems to create a regular MCQ.**

+(start: get into the editor for a dummy course)

+- A "Pure Multiple Choice" exercise asks the learner to pick an option without writing or running any code
+- To create one, click on "Add Exercise" (wiggle mouse then click)
+- Select "Pure Multiple Choice" (click)
+- Fill in the "Assignment" section that sets the background for the exercise and asks the question (type)
+- Fill in the "Hint" section (type)
+- Fill in the "Possible Answers" with a point-form list of three or four options, using a dash to start each one (type)
+- Put square brackets around the correct answer (wiggle mouse to highlight)
+- Fill in the "Feedbacks" section with a corresponding point-form list (type)
+- Click the "Save" button at the bottom (wiggle mouse, then click)
+- Click on "Preview" at the bottom to see how your exercise will appear (click!)

+### How can I allow several correct responses to a multiple choice exercise?

+- **Fill this in once we have an answer?**

-## How do I add a dataset to a course?
+### How do I add a dataset to a course?

-- ??
-Show this *after* it's added to the new-look editor ??
+- **Show this after it's added to the new-look editor?**

-## How do I add an image to a course?
+### How do I add an image to a course?

-- ??
-Show this *after* it's added to the new-look editor ??
+- **Show this after it's added to the new-look editor?**

-## How do I create a new slide?
+### How do I create a new slide?

-- ??
-Show this *after* it's added to the new-look editor ??
+- **Show this after it's added to the new-look editor?**

-## How do I add an image to a slide?
+### How do I add an image to a slide?

-- ??
-Show this *after* it's added to the new-look editor ??
+- **Show this after it's added to the new-look editor?**

-## How do I get from the editor back to the course page?
+### How do I get from the editor back to the course page?

-- ??
-Figure this out ??
+- **Show this after it has been implemented?**

-## How do I view the status of the course build?
+### How do I view the status of the course build?

-- ??
-Show this *after* we show how to get from the editor back to the course page ??
+- **Show this after we show how to get from the editor back to the course page?**